louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 In the positive case, the source sends an FC_KEY frame, containing the TLS keys necessary for the receiver to decrypt packets received on the flexicast flow.
 The frame also contains the first packet number that the receiver SHOULD receive with this key.

-Once the receiver received the FC_KEY frame and its underlying multicast network is ready to transmit packets with the IP multicast address from the FC_ANNOUNCE frame as destination address, it sends an FC_STATE frame to the source with the LISTEN action.
+Once the receiver received the FC_KEY frame and its underlying multicast network is ready to receive packets on the flexicast flow, it sends an FC_STATE frame to the source with the LISTEN action.

-The Flexicast QUIC source SHOULD NOT consider the receiver as a full member of the flexicast flow until it receives an FC_STATE with the LISTEN action from the receiver.
+The Flexicast QUIC source SHOULD NOT consider the receiver as a full member of the flexicast flow before it has received an FC_STATE with the LISTEN action from the receiver.

 ## Underlying multicast network

+_TODO: OB, je ne comprends pas trop le paragraphe, je pense qu'il faut faire un IGMP JOIN, pq MAY etc ?
 After sending the FC_STATE frame with the JOIN action, the receiver MAY decide to notify the underlying multicast routing network its willingness to receive packets from the flexicast flow that will be sent by the source on the IP multicast address advertised in the FC_ANNOUNCE frame.
 The receiver MAY also wait to receive the FC_KEY frame of the corresponding flexicast flow to avoid